Zoneomics Logo

 1.

-Step 1: Pre-application conference.
-During the required pre-application meeting with department of community development staff, a determination will be made as to whether or not a draft PUD submittal is required.
+Pre-application conference.
+During the required pre-application meeting with Community Development staff, a determination will be made as to whether or not a draft PUD submittal is required.
 If it is determined that a draft PUD submittal is needed, it shall be submitted for staff review at least two weeks prior to the application being submitted.

 2.

-Step 2: Development application submittal.
-Applicable as follows: The application for PUD shall include an outline development plan.
-The director shall require sufficient detail in the outline development plan to provide an opportunity for the reviewing bodies to make informed decisions and evaluate compliance with the applicable approval criteria.
+Application submittal.
+The application for PUD shall include an outline development plan.
+The Director shall require sufficient detail in the outline development plan to provide an opportunity for the reviewing bodies to make informed decisions and evaluate compliance with the applicable approval criteria.
 The plan shall include, at a minimum, maps drawn to scale and text, which identify:

 a.